justsomeon123/TkIDE/extensions/commands.md

 <code>api.InitiateConnection("programname")</code>

-This name should be unique, and preferably lowercase.
+This name should be unique, and preferably lowercase, although this doesn't really affect anything as of now.

 Once you're done with what your extension/app wanted to do, use the following command to close the connection.

 <code>api.ExitConnection()</code>

+Which will neatly close the connection and threads connected to it.

+## Registering for Events
+ - Expand
+## Event Codes
+ - Expand

 ## Read Commands
 - ### GetEditorText